How To Prevent Looking Wrinkly Around the Eyes

 - Use an eye shadow primer over an eye cream, and follow with a sheer powder before sweeping shadow across the lids, blending into and just above the eye socket.

-- Lightly line the upper lid at the lash line, with a soft pencil or shadow in dark brown or a blackened jewel tone – this is the place where you can have some fun with a dash of color, like navy, purple or emerald green.
+- Lightly line the upper lid at the lash line, with a soft pencil or shadow in dark brown or a blackened jewel tone – this is the place where you can have some fun with a dash of color, like navy, purple, or emerald green.

 - A touch of light shimmer can be used just under the brow bone to dress up the look when appropriate

-- Use mascara, on the top lashes only.
+- Use mascara, on the top, lashes only.

 - Use a curler and a lash primer to coax fullness and length from your fringes.

-- applying a thin layer of a creamy concealer, in a shade one step darker than your skin tone.
+- Start with a rich moisturizer under your eyes, applying a thin layer of creamy concealer in the shade one step darker than your skin tone.
 (You’re trying to make the area recede, not stand out, and using a too-light product will just add to the baggage.)

 - Dust very lightly with sheer powder to set—leftover shine will leave you looking tired.
-Avoid using mascara on the lower lashes and any liner should be soft – no black or dark shades that drag the eye downward.
+Avoid using mascara on the lower lashes, and any liner should be soft – no black or dark shades that drag the eye downward.

 Give these tips a shot before you visit the plastic surgeon, and you might just end up embracing your over-40 eyes (at least for a little while…).